 However, they were judging by appearance, and ignoring the truth.

 As you probably know: During Jesus' time the common language in Israel, and the language Jesus spoke, was not Hebrew, but Aramaic (ar-a-ma-ic)

 This concludes our study of, "The Feast of Booths"

 John 7: 25-52,

-The people are wondering if Jesus could actually be the Messiah (Christ) - Jesus again debates with the Pharisee's - Promises the Holy Spirit.
+The people are wondering if Jesus could actually be the Messiah (Christ) - Jesus again debates with the Pharisee's, and promises the Holy Spirit.